MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/diskshadow.md

 ## Remarks

--   at a minimum, only **add** and **create** are necessary to create a shadow copy.
+-   At a minimum, only **add** and **create** are necessary to create a shadow copy.
 However, this will forfeit the context and option settings, will be a copy backup, and will only create a shadow copy with no backup execution script.

 ## <a name=BKMK_examples></a>Examples
 This is a sample sequence of commands that will create a shadow copy for backup.
 It can be saved to file as script.dsh, and executed with diskshadow \/s script.dsh